home-assistant/companion.home-assistant/docs/notifications/basic.md

         data:
           message: "clear_notification"
           data:
-            tag: "persistent" # The tag for the persistent notification you wish to clear
+            tag: "motion" # The tag for the persistent notification you wish to clear
 ```

 ### Notification Timeout